-The first payment will be an advance of six months wages, made when the recruit's training Agreement is approved.
-Payments will then be made in arrears quarterly, on confirmation by the organisation in SmartyGrants of the continuation of the training for that quarter.
-The payment schedule is based on the four academic terms of TAFF NSW and universities.
+The first payment will be an advance of six months wages, made after the applicant submits an approved Training Contract and Letter for each recruit to OLG.
+Payments will then be made in arrears quarterly, on submission of quarterly reporting.
+The payment schedule is aligned to semester assessment results and financial quarters.